scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 where :math:`n,l,m` are the *quantum numbers* of the orbitals, which come from the fact that the wave-function is an eigenfunction of the Hamiltonian operator; and :math:`Y_l^m(\theta, \phi)` are the spherical harmonic functions.
 The radial co-ordinate :math:`r` represents the absolute distance from the nucelus.

 We therefore only need to determine the radial KS orbitals :math:`X_{nl}(r)`.
-These are determined by solving the radial KS equation, which is similar to the Schr\"odinger equation for a non-interacting system, with an additional term in the potential to mimic the effects of electron-electron interaction (within the single atom).
+These are determined by solving the radial KS equation, which is similar to the Schrödinger equation for a non-interacting system, with an additional term in the potential to mimic the effects of electron-electron interaction (within the single atom).
 The radial KS equation is given by

 .. math::